garylirocks/quickrefs/react.markdown

 General Rules:

 - **Don't bind all class methods**, only bind those ones that you're going to pass around;
-- Arrow functions in class properties are transpiled into the constructor, so it's not in the prototype chain, not available in `super`, not shared, it's created for each instance;
+- Arrow functions properties are transpiled into the constructor, so it's not in the prototype chain, it's created for each instance;
 - Arrow functions is almost the same as do binding manually in the constructor, but for binding functions, the bound one is in the instance, the original function is still in the prototype;
 - Arrow functions and bound functions are **slower** than usual methods;